 When to call the doctor

-These are instances when you should always call your health care provider about a fever in your child:
+Always call your health care provider about a fever in your child in these cases:

 If an older infant or child repeatedly has a temperature of 104° F (40° C) or higher